akka/akka/akka-docs/src/main/paradox/typed/routers.md

 Rotates over the set of routees making sure that if there are `n` routees, then for `n` messages sent through the router, each actor is forwarded one message.

+Round robin gives fair routing where every available routee gets the same amount of messages as long as the set of routees stays relatively stable, but may be unfair if the set of routees changes a lot.

-This is the default for pool routers.
+This is the default for pool routers as the pool of routees is expected to remain the same.

 ### Random
 Randomly selects a routee when a message is sent through the router.

-This is the default for group routers.
+This is the default for group routers as the group of routees is expected to change as nodes join and leave the cluster.

 ## Routers and performance